Tech executives share their most valuable career advice

 Be creative in your career pursuits

-Michele Trusolino, CEO and co-founder of graduate recruitment app Debut Careers shared her career advice, explaining, “Often it is not industries that thrive, but companies who redefine how that industry is serviced.”
+The CEO and co-founder of graduate recruitment app Debut Careers Michele Trusolino explains, “Often it is not industries that thrive, but companies who redefine how that industry is serviced.”

 Trust your gut and take risks

-Looking for a new job can be stressful.
-According to a 2017 Career Builder study that surveyed 5,016 candidates from the U.S. and Canada, 73% of job seekers said job hunting was one of the most stressful things in their life.
+Looking for a new job can be stressful, and lots of research through the years has proven as much.
+One 2017 Career Builder study found that 73% of job seekers said job hunting was one of the most stressful things in their life, having surveyed 5,016 candidates from the U.S. and Canada.

 Be open to change and try something new